 - A reverse stock split reduces the number of outstanding shares available.
-To compensate for the reduced number of shares, the stock price is increased.
+The stock price is increased to compensate for the reduced number of shares.

 - Stock splits are decided by the company’s board of directors.

-- To be eligible, shares must be purchased before the stock’s split effective date.
+- Shares must be purchased before the stock’s split effective date to be eligible.

 - Splitting of fractional shares is up to the brokerage.